tommilligan/mdbook-admonish/README.md

 Github workflows are setup such that pushing a `vX.Y.Z` tag will trigger a release to be cut.

-Once the release is created, copy and paste the relevant section of `CHANGELOG.md` manually to update the description.

 ## Thanks

 This utility is heavily drawn from and inspired by other projects, namely: